canvasxyz/canvas/docs/5-deployment.md

 } satisfies Actions<typeof models>
 ```

-The `satisfies` keyword is optional, but will ensure that you can
+`satisfies` is optional, but will ensure that you can use type completions later.

-get type completions when working with the application later.
+Now you can use the browser contract in an application on the frontend.

-Now, import this contract from our frontend:
+If you're using React, this would look like:

 ```ts
 import { useCanvas } from "@canvas-js/hooks"